SpeechReader vs Speechify: Which Text to Speech Tool Is Better in 2026?

 Speechify has a student discount on the Premium plan.
 It also has a Chrome extension for reading web pages.
 The mobile app works offline with a Premium subscription.

-For budget-conscious students, SpeechReader's Basic plan at $3.83/month (annual) is hard to beat.
-Speechify's student pricing is still higher than that.
-And SpeechReader's free plan lets you start listening online for free without entering any payment info.
+For budget-conscious students, SpeechReader's Basic plan at $6/month (annual) is hard to beat.
+It's about half of Speechify's yearly price and gives you 100,000 characters per day.
+SpeechReader's free plan lets you start listening online for free without entering any payment info.

 Here's the short version.